Chevron and Fab Foundation introduce global scholarship for STEM educators

 This year @Chevron and its long-term commitment in advancing STEM partner with us again, providing opportunities within the #FabLabNetwork.
 With more than 49 applicants worldwide, announced its two winners. pic.twitter.com/NKtg1BOoyl

-For his part, Pieter Verduijn was born in the Netherlands and lives and works in Aruba.
+Verduijn was born in the Netherlands and lives and works in Aruba.
 He is a multilingual educator with 18 years of experience in the Dutch, Aruban and U.S. education systems.
 At the International School of Aruba (ISA), Verduijn is a STEM teacher and EdTech coordinator.
-In his role at ISA, he creates and teaches engaging STEM lessons in an educational makerspace.
+In his role at ISA, he creates and teaches engaging STEM lessons in an educational maker space.

 In addition to teaching, he works to promote the maker movement locally and globally by organizing teacher training sessions and youth projects.
 Getting children to create their imaginations is key to his teaching philosophy.
 Verduijn won for his Art Toys project, in which students design and make their own toys.